Penwuin/NYCreate-AND-Gate/docs/info.md

 ## How it works

-it is a single AND gate.
+It is a single AND gate.

 ## How to test